jrduncan831/ai_environments_at_tacc/docs/ai_containers_tacc/Advanced Container Build with Pytorch.rst

 -------------------------------------------

 When building the container, we have to build it for the specific computer architecture we plan to run the container on.
 In the case of Frontera, that’s linux/amd64, for Vista it’s linux/arm64.
-Specific architectures for TACC systems can be found `here. <https://tacc.utexas.edu/systems/all/>`_
+Specific architectures for TACC systems can be found `in TACCs documentation. <https://tacc.utexas.edu/systems/all/>`_

-A tutorial of how to automatically make builds for all possible architectures simultaneously is available `here <https://containers-at-tacc.readthedocs.io/en/latest/advanced/02.multiarchitecture.html>`_.
+A tutorial of how to automatically make builds for all possible architectures simultaneously is available `in TACCs container tutorial <https://containers-at-tacc.readthedocs.io/en/latest/advanced/02.multiarchitecture.html>`_.

 .. note::
     Docker Desktop on Mac/Windows can build for architectures different than the one they are running on by default, but Linux requires some additional software libraries (outlined in the linked tutorial)